bolence/htec_flight_advisor/README.md

 - Delete a comment .
 - Update a comment.

-Besides comment’s description, each comment should have created and modified date.
+Beside comment’s description, each comment should have created and modified date.

 ## Guide